Lemons, Lavender, & Laundry

 You would think as the weeks went along, things would get better, but in week 4 (last week) this was what the room looked like…

-Admittedly, this room reveal doesn’t quite have the “shocking” before and afters that you’ve seen in the past.
+Admittedly, this room reveal doesn’t quite have the “shocking” before and afters you’ve seen in the past.
 (If you want to see a major change, check out our last $100 Room Challenge reveal done for $99!)
 Truth is, sometimes you just need a refresh and a little organization.
-So, let’s talk about what we did in here by taking a look back at the goals from week 1.
+So let’s talk about what we did in here by taking a look back at the goals from week 1.

 $100 Boy Bedroom Makeover